In today’s fast paced corporate environment, many business meetings can be complex and demanding decision making forums.

-The rising pressure businesses face to innovate, increase profits and reduce costs as they are squeezed by stakeholders can lead to a rather challenging meeting fraught with:
+The rising pressure businesses face to innovate, increase profits and reduce costs are highly visible in these meetings.

 – Conflicting interests and agendas